 - Boosts to your eyesight and hearing, particularly if you have a deficiency in those areas already

-- Reduction seizure symptoms, as taurine can regulate muscle contraction
+- Reduction of seizure symptoms, as taurine can regulate muscle contraction

 - Defend your liver cells from free radical molecular damage and certain types of toxin damage